 Skip to main content

-Modern medicine needs to seriously rethink pain management
+Modern medicine needs to seriously rethink pain therapy

-Chronic pain affects millions of people worldwide and poses enormous challenges for those affected and the healthcare system.
-However, the current approach to pain therapy - particularly the use of opioids - has proven to be problematic.
-Instead of providing lasting relief, these medications sometimes make the situation worse.
+Chronic pain affects millions of people worldwide and poses enormous challenges for both sufferers and healthcare systems.
+However, the current approach to pain therapy – particularly the use of opioids – has proven problematic.
+Instead of providing lasting relief, these medications sometimes worsen the situation.

 The limits of opioid therapy

-Opioids have long been considered the gold standard for pain management, but the reality is different and that is consistent with our members' experiences.
-Studies show that long-term use of opioids can not only increase sensitivity to pain (so-called opioid-induced hyperalgesia ), but is also associated with an increased risk of depression, sleep disorders and even suicidal ideation.
+Opioids have long been considered the gold standard in pain management, but reality paints a different picture, and this aligns with the experiences of our members.
+Studies show that long-term opioid use can not only increase pain sensitivity (so-called opioid-induced hyperalgesia ), but is also associated with an increased risk of depression, sleep disorders, and even suicidal thoughts.

-An example: A recent study of fibromyalgia patients showed that long-term use of opioids significantly increased the following risks:
+For example, a recent study of fibromyalgia patients showed that long-term opioid use significantly increased the following risks:

 • Depression : 58% higher risk